ElysianProductions/UMTK/ReadMe.md

     #The license is GPL and is available to you here.
-There is absolutely no warranty associated with this software
+    There is absolutely no warranty associated with this software.
-    usage of this software releases me from any and all liability.
+    Usage of this software expressly  releases me from any and all liability.

+    The Powershell version works but was sidelined for the C++ version.
+As a consequence of this the PS version is missing quite a few things that the C++ version has.

     ##The project - UMTK

     The User Maintenance Tool Kit (UMTK) was created to standardize how new user accounts are created within Windows Active Directory.
 The following components are considered by many (though not all) to be standard and should generally always be filled in.

     A) First name
     B) Last name